bigdata-i523/hid218/paper1/paper1.rst

-Tile: Big Data and baskerball
+Tile: Big Data's influence on ecommerce and lifestyle

-Author: Junjie Lu
+Author: Geng Niu

 Status: in progress